 Individual and Shared Domestic Allowances are restricted to one Well.

-Development Domestic Allowances are restricted to one Well per Home and/or Business.
+Development Domestic Allowances are restricted to one Well per Home and/or Business and therefore may not exceed 5 wells.
 Ordinance, § 2-2-117(6)(e).

 If one Well is inadequate, the applicant must provide justification for the need and receive OE approval to drill additional Well(s).